Betti Numbers of Random Hypersurface Arrangements: Obstacle Random Graphs and an Application to Arrangement of Quadrics

 \begin{remark} Two commonly studied random graph models are the Erd{\"o}s-R{\'e}nyi model (proposed in \cite{erdos1959random,gilbert1959random}), and the geometric random graph model (proposed in \cite{gilbert1961random}).

 \begin{itemize} \item In the obstacle random graph, the edge probabilities are random variables, and the random variables are not independent.
-Thus this model is dissimilar to the Erd{\"o}s-R{\'e}nyi model. \item Define the metric $d: \RP^N \times \RP^N \to \R,$ where \be d(q, q') = . \ee While our graph is a geometric random graph on $s$ vertices with an edge appearing between two distinct vertices $q_1, q_2$ when $d(q_1, q_2) \le \frac{1}{2}$, note that $d$ is a non-continuous function that is difficult to work with, and thus standard results in the geometric random graph literature do not apply. \end{itemize} \end{remark}
+Thus this model is dissimilar to the Erd{\"o}s-R{\'e}nyi model. \item Define the metric $d: \RP^N \times \RP^N \to \R,$ where \be d(q, q') = , \ee where $\ell(q_1, q_2)$, as defined earlier, is the projective line containing the points $q_1$ and $q_2$.
+While our graph is a geometric random graph on $s$ vertices with an edge appearing between two distinct vertices $q_1, q_2$ when $d(q_1, q_2) \le \frac{1}{2}$, note that $d$ is a non-continuous function that is difficult to work with, and thus standard results in the geometric random graph literature do not apply. \end{itemize} \end{remark}